 Sticky rice is a very particular staple of Thai cuisine.
-It is grown mainly in Southeast Asia and from a specific variety of rice (with opaque grains) that once cooked, sticks.
+It is grown mainly in Southeast Asia and made from a specific variety of rice (with opaque grains) that once cooked, sticks.

-There is an art to making the rice sticky enough so the grains stay together, and not too sticky so when eating with your hands it doesn’t stick to you.
+There is an art to making the rice sticky enough so the grains stay together, yet not too sticky so when eating with your hands it doesn’t stick to you.

 Mangoes are native to Southeast Asia and Thailand is the third producer of mangoes worldwide.

-The dessert is topped off with a sprinkle of fried mung beans.
-It is of our favorite Thai dessert and we always look forward to enjoying it in Thailand!
+It is our favorite traditional Thai dessert and we always look forward to enjoying it in Thailand.

-Durian Sticky Rice – Khao Niao Toorien
+2. Durian Sticky Rice – Khao Niao Toorien

 This is another version of the previous dessert.
 This time the famous Durian fruit replaces the mango.
 Durian is often called the “King of Fruits” in Southeast Asia.

-Bamboo Sticky Rice – Khao Lam
+3. Bamboo Sticky Rice – Khao Lam

-You will find different kinds.
-Some with black beans, sesame or different types of sticky rice, like black sticky rice.
-The rice takes the flavor of the bamboo giving it a unique taste.
+You will find this dessert with variations such as black beans or sesame, or with different types of sticky rice, like black sticky rice.
+The rice takes on the flavor of the bamboo giving it a unique taste.

-Ultimately, the experience of eating a bamboo sticky rice is what makes this dessert so appealing!
+Ultimately, the experience of eating bamboo sticky rice is what makes this dessert so appealing.

-Once you have peeled down a few strips around, you can then grab a piece of sticky rice and eat with your hands.
+Once you have peeled down a few strips around, you can then grab a piece of sticky rice and eat it with your hands.

-2- Thai Sticky Rice Cake – Kao Tom Mud
+4. Thai Sticky Rice Cake – Kao Tom Mud

 There is a saying that Kao Tom Mud symbolizes a couple’s life since they usually pair two Kao Tom Mud together tied with a bamboo strip.

-3- Filled Coconut Cream – Khanom Sod Sai
+5. Filled Coconut Cream – Khanom Sod Sai

-The street vendor seeing the curiosity on our faces, offered to open one up and let us taste it.
+The street vendor, seeing the curiosity on our faces, offered to open one up and let us taste it.

-The consistency of this Thai dessert is similar to a jelly on the outside while the tamarind filling is slightly chewier.
-Easy to eat as a snack, it is not too sweet and the tamarind flavor balances out the coconut.
+The consistency of this Thai dessert is similar to a jelly on the outside while the tamarind filling in the center was slightly chewy.

 Ice cream in Thailand is a popular treat to cool off from the heat and humidity.